Titanium Dioxide (TiO2) Price Trend and Forecast

 North America

-The price trends for titanium dioxide kept on the lower side of the scale during the first half of 2023.
+The price trend for titanium dioxide kept on the lower side of the scale during the first half of 2023.
 As the paint and coatings industries reduced their offtakes, the abundant supply of the product in the market led to a fall in prices.
 The prices also suffered from falling energy costs and declining freight charges.
 Further, the rising speculations of a global recession caused manufacturers to participate actively in destocking.

 Analyst Insight